Bleak House (2005 TV serial): Production overview

-The serial was produced in-house by the BBC with some co-production funding from United States PBS broadcaster WGBH.
+The serial was produced by the BBC in association with Nigel Stafford-Clark's company Deep Indigo, with some co-production funding from United States PBS broadcaster WGBH.
 It was shown on BBC One, on Thursdays at 20:00 and Fridays at 20:30, following the BBC's most popular programme—EastEnders—in an attempt to attract more viewers, particularly younger ones.
-The series started with an hour long on Thursday 27 October 2005, with subsequent episodes being 30 minutes, shown twice weekly.
-The serial was designed to air in the format of a soap opera, somewhat experimental for the television drama genre, but in keeping with Dickens' original serialisation.
+Requested by the BBC to refresh the classic serial, Stafford-Clark devised both a format and a shooting style that broke with convention.
+The series started with an hour on Thursday 27 October 2005 followed by 30 minute episodes shown twice weekly, combining the pace and energy of a soap opera with the complex story-telling and high production values of classic drama.
 BBC One showed omnibus editions of each week's episodes on the Sunday following first broadcast.

-Though some critics have argued against the series being shown in this format, programme makers and commentators defended their decision by saying that Dickens's writings were long, complex, very popular stories told over a series of small instalments, just like a soap-opera and claiming that if he had been alive in 2005 he would have been writing for big signature dramas.
+Though a few critics argued against the series being shown in this format, programme makers and commentators defended the decision on the basis that Dickens' writings were long, complex, popular stories told over a series of instalments, and the series was merely reflecting Dickens' intentions.
 Bleak House was indeed originally published in monthly instalments, with cliffhangers used to maintain the continuing interest of the readership.

 In the United States, the eight hours were broadcast on PBS on Masterpiece Theatre, where they were compressed and slightly edited into six instalments.
 The opening and closing episodes were two hours in length, and the middle four episodes were each a single hour.
 Most PBS stations showed the first-run for the new week's instalment at 21:00 on Sundays from 22 January to 26 February 2006.
 Bleak House was rebroadcast on Masterpiece Theatre in 2007.
 Four instalments, two hours each, were shown on most PBS stations from 22 April to 13 May.

 Some other overseas broadcasters, such as Australia's ABC, purchased the series in an eight-part, one-hour-episode format.

 The programme is also notable for being one of the first British drama series to be shot and produced in the high-definition television format, which required the make-up and set design to be much more detailed than previous productions.

 It was filmed on location in Hertfordshire, Bedfordshire, and Kent from February 2005 through to July 2005.
-The exterior of the Dedlock's country house Chesney Wold, was represented by Cobham Hall in Kent, as was the exterior of Mr Tulkinghorn's Office.
+The exterior of the Dedlocks' country house, Chesney Wold, was represented by Cobham Hall in Kent, as was the exterior of Mr Tulkinghorn's office.
 Cobham Hall was also used for some interiors of Chesney Wold such as the hallway and the staircase.
 The exterior of Bleak House was represented by Ingatestone Hall in Essex.
 Other houses used for interior shots and garden locations include Balls Park in Hertfordshire, Bromham Hall in Bromham, Bedfordshire, and Luton Hoo in Bedfordshire.